zhaoyuzhi/SVCNet/CPNet/README.md

 ## 1 Train

-Make sure you have installed the **svcnet** requirement and download the training data.
+Make sure you have installed the **svcnet** environment and download the training data.

 The warm-up training includes two steps.
 You can start it on the ImageNet dataset by running:
 ```bash